-duties of planting and sowing, and to restrict the operations of the garden to the collection of ripe fruits for preserving.
-Apples, pears, peaches, plums, and raspberries will now be ripening in great profusion, and ought to be collected only when perfectly dry; for fruit gathered and boiled in a wet state is sure to ferment.
+THIS, the first autumnal month, like that of August in England, usually displays more of the characteristics of summer weather than that of autumn.
+Vegetation is still in the midst of luxuriant growth, although the weather is generally hot and dry, so much so as to suspend, in a great degree, the usual duties of planting and sowing, and to restrict the operations of the garden to the collection of ripe fruits for preserving.
+Apples, pears, peaches, plums, and raspberries will now be ripening in great profusion. and ought to be collected only when perfectly dry; for fruit gathered and boiled in a wet state is sure to ferment.

 Collect also all kinds of ripe vegetable and flower seeds.
-Hoe between growing crops for the destruction of weeds, and single out advancing crops of carrots, ing crops for the destruction of weeds, and other large growing roots, which can only parsnips, turnips, onions, beet, and other large growing roots, which can only attain perfection when thinned to a reasonable distance.
+Hoe between growing crops for the destruction of weeds, and single out advancing crops of carrots, parsnips, turnips, onions, beet, and other large growing roots, which can only attain perfection when thinned to a reasonable distance.

 Ripening crops of onions, garlic, eschalots, and other bulbous roots, may be drawn and stored.
-Weed and thoroughly clean asparagus beds, afterwards strewing the surface with a sprinkling of salt; remove the smaller and lower heads of globe artichokes; if rain should fall towards the end of the month, commence the usual autumn sowings of early york, drum-head, and other cabbages, cauliflowers, savoys, curled greens, red pickling cabbage, and brussels sprouts for late flowers, savoys, curled greens, red pickling cabbage, and brussels sprouts for late autumn and early spring planting.
+Weed and thoroughly clean asparagus beds, afterwards strewing the surface with a sprinkling of salt; remove the smaller and lower heads of globe artichokes; if rain should fall towards the end of the month, commence the usual autumn sowings of early York, drum-head, and other cabbages, cauliflowers, savoys, curled greens, red pickling cabbage, and Brussels sprouts for late autumn and early spring planting.
 Sow also white stone turnips for winter use.
 Continue successional sowings of radishes, cress, mustard, lettuce, and endive for salading; and prepare land for a large breadth of onions, for the sowing of which see next month's calendar.